Hi, friends! Today, I will tell you about the most common hydrangea diseases and how to deal with them.

 Control

-2. Use clean and disinfected tools for pruning and other gardening activities.
+- Use clean, disinfected tools for pruning and general care.

 Hydrangea Mosaic Virus

-This virus shares similarities with the previously mentioned one, including its non-transmission by insects or seeds.
-Infection typically occurs during vegetative propagation or following pruning.
+This virus is similar to the one previously described, as it is not transmitted by insects or seeds.
+Infection usually occurs during vegetative propagation or after pruning with contaminated tools.

 Symptoms

-Hydrangea leaves develop yellow patterns, which can vary in shape and size.
+Hydrangea leaves develop yellow patterns that vary in shape and size.

 Control

-1. Ensure that cuttings are taken only from healthy plants, using a sterile knife or pruning shears.
+- Take cuttings only from healthy plants, using sterilized knives or pruning shears.

 Impatiens necrotic spot virus (INSV)

-INSV (Impatiens Necrotic Spot Virus) is transmitted by insects, with thrips being the primary carriers.
-As the disease progresses, it can ultimately lead to the death of the plant.
+INSV (Impatiens Necrotic Spot Virus) is a viral disease transmitted by insects, with thrips serving as the main carriers.
+If left uncontrolled, the infection can eventually kill the plant.

 Symptoms